Below is a directory of recommended wellbeing services:

 Confidential information and advice for anyone concerned about their own or someone else’s drug or solvent misuse.
 Freephone 0800 77 66 00 (24-hour service, free if calling from a landline and won’t show up on the phone bill, provides translation for non-English speakers)

-Kidscape are the first charity in the UK established specifically to prevent bullying and sexual abuse.
-The website offers advice and practical skills on how to deal with bullying.
+The first charity in the UK established specifically to prevent bullying and sexual abuse.
+Their website offers advice and practical skills on how to deal with bullying.
 Remember, no-one deserves to be bullied.
-Nearly everyone is bullied at some time in their lives: by brothers and sisters, by neighbours, by adults or by other children/young people.
 If you are being bullied, you may feel scared, vulnerable and quite alone but you owe it to yourself to try and sort out the situation so that the bullying stops.